 With the addition of bassist Chris Hillman and drummer Michael Clarke, the Byrds were signed to Columbia Records and went into the studio with producer Terry Melcher.
 The first single was to be Bob Dylan's Mr. Tambourine Man backed with the Clark original I Knew I'd Want You, with the album Mr. Tambourine Man soon to follow.

 Clark wrote five of the twelve songs on that album, including I Knew I'd Want You, and I'll Feel A Whole Lot Better.
 Both songs were 'B' sides of the first two Byrds singles, with his She Don't Care About Time appearing on the next single with the Byrds second huge hit, Turn!
 Turn!
 Turn! (also the title of their second album.)
-The album, released in December 1965, contained three Clark songs, Set You Free This Time, (also placed on the next two singles, once as the 'A' side, and then as the 'B') The World Turns All Around Her, and If You're Gone
+The album, released in December 1965, contained three Clark songs, Set You Free This Time, (also placed on the next two singles, once as the 'A' side, and then as the 'B') The World Turns All Around Her, and If You're Gone.

 The sixth Byrds single featured another major Clark-written song, Eight Miles High, a cut from the third album, Fifth Dimension, but Clark quit the Byrds before the album was completed.
 The Byrds management were making decisions regarding lead vocal duties that often put McGuinn in front, relegating Clark to harmonies, leading to Clark's disillusionment.
 Listening to recordings of Clark on lead vocals is proof to me that he was a far better singer and should have been featured more often in the Byrds.
 To me, this is especially evident on his solo version of Mr. Tambourine Man, recorded in 1984.
 Lack of appreciation for his vocal abilities, along with his reported fear of flying and clashing personalities, led him to leave the Byrds in early 1966.